KKgithub0/Spider-for-brand/README.md

 taobao_spider.py is a simple spider on taobao.com, it's mission is to grasp all categories on homepage. jingdong_spider.py is a simple spider on jd.com, it's mission is to grasp all categories on homepage.
-58_spider.py aimes to grasp some companies of 58 local training institutions.
+58_spider.py aimes to grasp some companies of 58 local training institutions. autohome_spider.py is a spider on autohome.com, grasp car brand with selected type and price.